-Approaching customers proactively helps businesses in learning customer pain points and guide them using customer engaging tools before they become big problems.
-Eventually, it reduces the number of customer request tickets.
+- Reduced support tickets: Approaching customers proactively helps businesses to learn customer pain points and solve them timely, which reduces the number of support requests.

-When you like a brand you certainly refer it to your friends.
-The virality effect of word of mouth helps in acquiring new customers.
-Adapting a proactive support method helps you to reach out to prospective customers, and encourage them to go with your brand.
+- New customer acquisition: Adopting a proactive support method helps you to reach out to prospective customers and encourage them to go with your brand.

 Reactive vs Proactive customer support

 Following a proactive approach is a vital part when you think about customers’ delight.
 When businesses are familiar with reactive vs proactive customer service, it will be able to better serve customers and enhance their experience with your brand.